FO-nTTaX/twitch-stream-list/README.md

 I do not guarantee that this will work everywhere and forever, but it worked for me and i hope it will be helpful for someone.

-example
+Example
 =======

-to use this script, just put this at the place of your homepage where you want it:
+To use this script, just put this at the place of your homepage where you want it:

 ```html
 <div class="fotwitchstreams">